-While the term “farm equipment” encompasses a wide range of vehicles, the most common types motorists will encounter during planting season include sprayers, tractors pulling planters or tillage equipment and large trucks hauling agricultural products.
+While the term “farm equipment” encompasses a wide range of vehicles, the most common types motorists will encounter during harvest season include, combines, tractors and grain carts, grain wagons and large trucks hauling agricultural equipment.
 These vehicles are wide, sometimes taking up most of the roadway, and often travel at speeds no greater than 25 mph.

 The following list includes several safety tips for motorists approaching large farm equipment:

 - Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.
 Be careful and patient when passing.

 - Allow plenty of time to get to your destination, be aware of alternate routes and avoid distractions.

 - Do not pass within 100 feet of any intersection, railroad grade crossing, bridge, elevation structure, or tunnel.